RaghavRoy145/katacoda-scenarios/chaos-mesh/intro.md

-In this Katacoda Scenario we will:
+In this Katacoda Scenario we will:-

 - Bootstrap a Kubernetes cluster
 - Install Chaos Mesh